 One of the most famous efforts to detect the earth's absolute motion was the Michelson-Morley Experiment of 1887.
 A special kind of mirror was used to split a single beam of light into two parts.
 The separate beams of light were directed along perpendicular paths to other mirrors, where they were reflected back.
 The reflected separate beams were re-combined to produce a pattern of alternating light and dark rings, the arcs on one side being called interference fringes.
 When the entire apparatus (called a Michelson interferometer) was rotated in a gravitationally horizontal plane, it was expected that ether drift would cause observable displacement of the interference fringes.
 The basic set up to produce interference fringes is illustrated by Figure 1.
 (This classic experiment deserves more of an account than is provided here.
 If you would like to read a more complete account, you are advised to consult a textbook in general physics or a website such as www.orgonelab.org/miller.htm).

 Most scientists are unwilling to accept the idea the earth has no absolute motion.
 If there is absolute motion, as is generally believed, how could the wavelength of emitted light be logically the same in all directions?
 Though an answer to this question has been suggested and accepted by most scientists, the question itself remains a very important one.
 And it still needs a logical answer.
-(If you can't wait to see a logical answer, you can skip to the end of this report, or you can use the link provided a logical answer ).
+(If you can't wait to see a logical answer, you can skip to the second paragraph in the "conclusions" section of this report, or you can use the link provided a logical answer ).

 The electromagnetic energy comprising a magnetic field propagates away from the source of the field just as light propagates away from the source of the light.
 The force exerted on a piece of iron, or on some other object sensitive to magnestism, depends on the strength of the field source and the distance the electromagnetic energy must propagate to reach the object.
 In the current experiment, the field source magnets are relatively powerful neodymium permanent magnets (NdFeB; Forcefield, Item # 0072, rated 12,100 Gauss).
 Much smaller neodymium magnets (Forcefield, D82-N52) were used in the detectors.
 The field source magnets are cylindrical and measure approximately 3.5 cm (1.5 in) in diameter and 2.5 cm (1 in) in height.
 The detector magnets are disk shaped, with a diameter of about 0.6 cm (0.25 in) and a thickness of about 0.3 cm (0.125 in).
 The detector magnet is positioned about 40 cm (about 16 inches) from each of two field source magnets, with the north pole of one source magnet facing toward the north pole of the detector magnet, and the south pole of the other field source magnet facing toward the south pole of the detector magnet.